feyiamujo1/alx-pre_course/README.md

-Yes, I have learnt new stuff, from ALX
+Yes, I have learnt new stuffS from ALX